Patient Record

 In addition to the above, there is a local record sharing system which allows professionals involved in your care to access your GP medical record.
 This makes it much easier for professionals to treat you, since they have access to what has happened in the past, and improves the quality of care you get.
 For example, if you see your GP on Friday with a problem, the out of hours GP will be able to see the consultation which helps both them and you get a better outcome.
 Sharing agreements include the local hospitals, out of hours doctors and district nursing teams.

-If you wish to opt out (not recommended) - please send an email to bnssg.tyntesfieldmedicalgroup@nhs.net.
+If you wish to opt out (not recommended) - please complete Local Opt Outs or email bnssg.tyntesfieldmedicalgroup@nhs.net.

 Non-urgent advice: Children under 16